NetApp/harvest/docs/resources/templates-and-metrics.md

 ## ONTAP ZAPI disk example

-We'll use the `bin/zapi` tool to interrogate the cluster and gather information about the counters.
+We'll use the `bin/harvest zapi` tool to interrogate the cluster and gather information about the counters.
 This is one way you can send ZAPIs to ONTAP and explore the return types and values.

 ```
-bin/zapi -p u2 show attrs --api storage-disk-get-iter
+bin/harvest zapi -p u2 show attrs --api storage-disk-get-iter
 ```

 > Output edited for brevity and line numbers added on left